rise-research-labs/SI24-adithya-malrev/src/UAC_Bypass/UACMe_Setup.md

 ### Notes
-- Defender deletes the executable.
-Disable before building.

-- All the exploits are well known and are detected by defender.
-Disable before running.
+- All the exploits are well known.
+Defender will block and delete the executable.
+Disable defender before building the solution.